 Clarify the Definition of "Assessment": The rule should explicitly require a comprehensive intake assessment conducted by a qualified mental health professional within seven days of the initial request for care.
 This will eliminate the ambiguity that allows CMHPs to substitute inadequate screenings.

-Mandate Timely Follow-Up Care: Establish clear guidelines that require a second appointment to occur within a clinically appropriate time frame, defined as no more than two weeks following the initial assessment, unless otherwise clinically justified.
+Mandate Timely Follow-Up Care: Establish clear guidelines that require a second appointment to occur within a clinically appropriate time frame, defined as no more than two weeks following the initial assessment.

 Enforce Accountability: Implement robust oversight mechanisms to ensure compliance by MCOs and CCOs.
 This includes regular audits, reporting requirements, and penalties for organizations that fail to meet access standards.

-Expand Capacity: Invest in the mental health workforce and infrastructure to reduce wait times and ensure that timely access to care is feasible.
+Expand Capacity: Invest in the mental health workforce and infrastructure to reduce wait times and ensure that timely access to care is feasible through a universal electronic referral tracking system.

 A Model Example: CareOregon's Guidelines